markknittel/edatesting/README.md

 **how to send a webhook using curl:**
+- Using the CLI to post data:

-curl --header "Content-Type: application/json" --request POST --data '{"event":"Hello!"}' http://(EDA-controller):5000
+curl --header "Content-Type: application/json" --request POST --data '{"event":"Hello!"}' http://(EDA-controller):6000
+- Using a file to post data:
+curl --header "Content-Type: application/json" --request POST --data @event.json http://(EDA-controller):6000